IntrepidPursuits/skotlinton-android/README.md

 UI (Espresso) tests exist under the "androidTest" directory.
 The project also uses [Spoon](https://github.com/square/spoon) and its [gradle plugin](https://github.com/stanfy/spoon-gradle-plugin) to run instrumentation tests and generate a easy to read report.
 To run an instrumentation test, use `./gradlew spoon`.

 ### Code Coverage
-Code coverage configuration are handled by [coverage.gradle](app/coverage.gradle).
-To generate a code coverage report, use `./gradlew testCoverage`.
+Code coverage configurations are handled by [CodeCoverage.kt](buildSrc/src/main/kotlin/CodeCoverage.kt).
+To generate a code coverage report, use `./gradlew coverageReportDebugCombinedTest`.
 This will run both unit and instrumentation tests and merge the result of both tests into a single report.
+To enforce minimum code coverage, run `./gradlew coverageMinimumDebugCombinedTest`.
+Replace `Combined` with `Unit` or `Ui` if you just want to run one type of test.

 ## Architecture
 ### Model-View-ViewModel